Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected quantization in the singular real toric polarization

 \subsection{Quantization in the (singular) real polarization}

 Recall that the real singular toric polarization is defined by

 In this section, we will define the half-form corrected quantization of $X$ in this polarization directly in terms of covariantly constant sections.
 Recall the families of toric complex structures considered in \cite{Baier-Florentino-Mourao-Nunes}.
-For any smooth function $\psi$ which is strictly convex on a neighborhood of $P_{X}$ and for any $s\in\mathbb{R}_{\geq 0}$, the symplectic potential
+For any smooth function $\psi$ which is strictly convex on a neighborhood of $P_{X}$, for any $\varphi\in C_{P_{X}}^{\infty}(P_X)$ and for any $s\in\mathbb{R}_{\geq 0}$, the sum $\varphi +s\psi$ is in $C_{P_{X}}^{\infty}(P_X)$ and hence defines a K\"{a}hler structure on $X$ with symplectic potential